msink/kotlin-libui/docs/libui.ktx/-password-field/-init-.md

 `PasswordField()`

-Wrapper class for [uiEntry](../../libui/ui-entry.md) to edit passwords.
+Wrapper class for [uiEntry](../../libui/ui-entry.md) for passwords.